-Auditors determined that 29 of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
+Auditors determined that one of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
 Pursuant to A.R.S. § 15-901, a full time student (1.0 FTE) in grades 9 through 12 must be scheduled for and attending at least 720 hours of instruction and at least four subjects each of which meets for at least 123 hours annually.
-However, the FTE that was reported for some students was not correct based on the total hours or number of subjects the students were enrolled in.
-As a result, the District misreported the FTE for 29 students.
+However, the FTE that was reported for the student was not correct based on the total hours or number of subjects the student was enrolled in.
+As a result, the District overreported the FTE for the student.

-Additionally, the District misreported the enrollment data of 17 students.
+Additionally, the District misreported the enrollment data of eight students.
 According to ARS § 15-901 and ADE guidelines, ADM is based on the first 100 days of the school year, using the enrollment date and the withdrawal date of the student.
-Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn, and School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
-The District did not withdraw nine students with 10 or more unexcused absences, incorrectly reported the entry/exit dates of 4 students, reported three students to ADE that did not attend and generated a non-fundable interval for one student.
+The District incorrectly reported the enrollment dates of four students and the calendar for four students.